Economic Order Quantity: How Can EOQ Help You Minimise Costs & Save Space

 - You’d get this formula: EOQ = square root of (2)(500)(10,000)/.75) = 3,652 units per order.

 Things like seasonality or big sales can also affect your inventory accuracy.
-In addition to EOQ, there are a few other ways to optimize inventory.
+In addition to EOQ, there are a few other ways to optimise inventory.

 Instead of manually checking inventory levels to reorder products, you can set automatic reorder points that automatically place an order once your inventory levels hit a certain threshold.
 Investing in an inventory management software or partnering with a 3PL) makes this easy to do.